 We can help

-To learn more about sustainable investing and the range of Sustainable Investing investments available on our platform, please speak with your J.P.
+To learn more about sustainable investing and the range of SI investments available on our platform, please speak with your J.P.
 Morgan team.

 2JPM Sustainable Investing Research, Q4 2021

-J.P.
-Morgan takes a global approach to sustainable investing and the solutions offered through our sustainable investing platform meet our internally defined criteria for a sustainable investment.
-The evolving nature of sustainable finance regulations and the development of jurisdiction-specific legislation setting out the regulatory criteria for a “sustainable investment” or “ESG” investment mean that there is likely to be a degree of divergence as to the regulatory meaning of such terms.
-This is already the case in the European Union where, for example, under the Sustainable Finance Disclosure Regulation (EU) (2019/2088) certain criteria must be satisfied in order for a product to be classified as a “sustainable investment”.
-Any references to “sustainable investing”, “SI” or “ESG” in this material are intended as references to our internally defined criteria only and not to any jurisdiction-specific regulatory definition.
+The ESG or sustainable solutions offered by J.P.
+Morgan meet our internally developed criteria for inclusion in the ESG Strategies available to our clients which, where applicable, take into account ESG or sustainable investing regulations.
+As part of the due diligence process, J.P.
+Morgan’s Manager Solutions team applies an ESG eligibility framework that establishes minimum criteria for determining the universe of ESG Strategies offered to our clients.
+The evolving nature of sustainable finance regulations and the development of jurisdiction-specific legislation setting out the regulatory criteria for a “sustainable” investment or “ESG” investment mean that there is likely to be a difference in the regulatory meaning of such terms.
+This is already the case in the European Union where, for example, under the Sustainable Finance Disclosure Regulation (EU) (2019/2088) (“SFDR”) certain criteria must be satisfied in order for an investment to be classified as a “sustainable investment”.
+Unless otherwise specified and where permitted by applicable law, any references to “sustainable investing” or “ESG” in this material are intended as references to our internally developed criteria only and not to any jurisdiction-specific regulatory definition."